Daniel-KM/Omeka-S-module-Like/README.md

 1. Configure the module in the admin settings to enable likes on desired resource types (items, item sets, media).
-2. Configure the display options: icon style (Unicode or Font Awesome), show/hide counts.
+2. Configure the display options:
+   - Icon shape: heart (default), thumb (👍/👎), reversed thumb (🖒/🖓), or mixed combinations (👍/🖓, 🖒/👎)
+   - Icon type: Unicode (emoji) or Font Awesome
+   - Allow dislike: disabled by default
+   - Allow users to change their vote: enabled by default
+   - Show/hide like and dislike counts
 3. Add the "🖒: Button" resource page block to your site resource page templates.
-4. Authenticated users can now like/dislike resources.
+4. Authenticated users can now like (and optionally dislike) resources.

 Development / themes